Audience-Kayela/notes/php_notes.md

 ## Null

-It can only have the value null
+Null data type can only have the value null
-It Indicates that a value has not been set for a variable
+It Indicates that a variable value has not been set

 ## Updating variable values